 - May induce ovulation (Jui-Tung Chen et al, J Altern Complement Med., 2010)

-Maitake Mushroom supplements contain many active ingredients including GFP-A (the polysaccharide isolated from G. frondosa), D-fraction and Grifola frondosa Glycoprotein GFG-3a at different concentration levels.
-The molecular pathways which are regulated by Maitake Mushroom include C-type Lectin Receptor Signaling, Epithelial to Mesenchymal Transition, WNT Beta Catenin Signaling, P53 Signaling and NFKB Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Maitake Mushroom supplements contain many active ingredients including Gfg-3a, D-fraction and Gfp-a at different concentration levels.
+The molecular pathways which are regulated by Maitake Mushroom include Apoptosis, MYC Signaling, Cytokine Signaling and Adherens junction.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Maitake Mushroom individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Maitake Mushroom for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Maitake Mushroom use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Maitake Mushroom over other nutritional supplements – do consider all these factors.

-1. Will Maitake Mushroom Supplements benefit Cancer Patients with Waldenstrom Macroglobulinemia (Relapsed Refractory) undergoing Ibrutinib treatment?
+1. Will Maitake Mushroom Supplements benefit Primary Systemic mastocytosis patients undergoing Midostaurin treatment?

-2. Will Maitake Mushroom Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Cyclophosphamide Treatment?
+2. Will Maitake Mushroom Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Endometrial Carcinoma is characterized and driven by specific genetic mutations like PTEN and PIK3CA leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Hypoxia, P53 Signaling, PI3K-AKT-MTOR Signaling and Small Molecule Transport.
-A cancer treatment like Cyclophosphamide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in Apoptosis, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Maitake Mushroom supplement should be considered for Endometrial Carcinoma along with treatment Cyclophosphamide.
-Maitake Mushroom supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Hypoxia which either obstruct drivers of Endometrial Carcinoma and/or improve Cyclophosphamide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Maitake Mushroom supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Maitake Mushroom supplement impacts pathways/processes like Apoptosis which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!